nirmeshk/DataAnalytics/spark/projects.md

 These examples are present in the Intro to spark slides that I prepared.
 In order to showcase hello world programs to students, these two examples can serve as perfect initial assignments for the course.
 Data set will be easily available for both the examples.

+#### More practice on RDDs, actions and transformation (For Lab assignment):
+- Trying out different ways to create RDD : from texfile, from Python list, from Cassandra , from HDFS.
+- Tring out diffferent transformations: map, filter, flatMap, distinct, groupByKey, reduceByKey.
+- Trying out different actions: collect, take, first, count, reduce.

 #### Extending the log procesing example to have few integrations with other systems:
 - Storing cleaned data in some data store like Cassandra, s3, .
 This will involve the example of how to communicate with cassandra or other data sources.
 - Querying the data using sparkSQL or cassandra queries.